 Hi, I am Greta.
 Thank you for visiting my page.
 I am a PhD candidate at the Department of Brain and Cognitive Sciences at MIT working with Dr. Evelina Fedorenko.
 I completed my BSc and MSc degree in Molecular Biomedicine at KU/DTU (neuroscience/computer science focus) with coursework and research at MIT/CALTECH/Hokkaido University.
 I work in the intersection of neuroscience, artificial intelligence and cognitive science.
-I am really passionate about semantic processing, temporal dynamics in the brain, and how representations learned by artificial systems compare to the ones learned by humans – specifically, in the domain of language.
-I also like thinking about geometric manifolds, memory representations, and how neurotechnology can enable improved high-bandwidth recordings from the human brain.
+I am really passionate about semantic processing and how representations learned by artificial systems compare to the ones learned by humans – specifically, in the domain of language.
+I also like thinking about approaches for neural control, geometric manifolds, memory representations, and high-bandwidth recordings from the human brain.
 When I don’t do science, I enjoy photography, high altitudes, mornings, writing toolboxes, and magic realism books.

 Below is a subset of updates on ongoing projects and collaborations: